Rozan01-lab/portfolio/README.md

 - About section with profile image, highlight chips, and resume download
 - Projects section showcasing my work (Calculator, BMI Calculator, Counter App, Triangle Type Checker, and more)
 - Skills section with animated gradient heading and interactive skill cards
-- Contact section with a working form layout
+- Contact section with a clean, responsive form layout
 - Scroll-to-top button and smooth scroll navigation
 - Fully responsive — built with Flexbox & Grid, tuned for mobile breakpoints
 - Ambient floating glow accents for a soft, layered visual feel